We hope you will enjoy some of the interesting content we have put together to assist you with your hair goals!

 Q2: Getting rid of them completely is tricky, especially if they have travelled further up the hair.
 We recommend using some hydrating products like Deep or Intense Muk or having a hair cut.
 Unfortunately prevention is better than a cure in this case.
 Use the right shampoo/conditioner/hair mask for your hair, always use a heat protection product when using heated tools (including a hair dryer!) be careful when pulling out hair accessories and hair bands, and never ever use a brush on wet hair.
 Only use a comb or a specifically designed wet-brush.

 Q3: The number one colouring mistake that we see is using box colour.
 I know, I know, we would say this because we are a hair salon - but honestly, with the amount of hair we have seen ruined and have had to fix /nurse back to health, it just isn't worth it.
 The second mistake we always see is someone with a tone that is wrong for them.
 Anyone can ask to be a red head, but is the level of red the right one for their skin tone?
-Is is right for the amount of times they wash their hair?
+Is it right for the amount of times they wash their hair?
 Is is right for the amount of hair growth they achieve?
 Is it right for the clothing tones they wear?
+These care touch points are the difference between a good stylist and a great stylist.

 British hairdressers are facing hardship... calling for government support...